 The stick allows to take support on the left shoulder so that the top of the chanter can not move back, as on the real bagpipe.

 Yes, for example the disposable chopsticks found in Asian restaurants.
 However, it may be necessary to adjust the tip of the wand with a knife or a knive.

-The wood version is robust but the chanter is slightly thicker.
+The wood chanter is slightly thicker.